 Brainerd Public Utilities routinely monitors for constituents in your drinking water according to Federal and State laws.
-Some other contaminants were detected in trace amounts last year.
-(Some contaminants are samsampled for in 2008.
-If any of these contaminates were detected the last time they were sampled for, they are included in the table along with the date that the detection occurred.)
+The table that follows shows the contaminates that were detected in trace amounts last year.
+(Some contaminates are sampled less frequently than once a year, as a result, not all contaminates were sampled for in 2011.
+If any of these contaminates were detected the last time they were sampled for, they are included in the table along with the date the detection occurred.